 Our economic contribution

-In the year ended 31 March 2014 SABMiller generated US$24,254 million of economic value through our business activities, most of which was distributed to employees, shareholders, governments and local communities.
+One of the most powerful contributions we make is through direct and indirect employment, and through the value we generate in our operations, our value chain, and local economies.
+In the year we generated US$21,640 million of economic value through our business activities, most of which was distributed to employees, shareholders, governments, and local communities.

 Download a breakdown of our economic value generated